Watching Comey: For some it's a party

 —

-Peoples contributed from Brooklyn.
+Peoples reported from Brooklyn.
 Associated Press writers Ben Nuckols in Washington and Bill Barrow in Roswell, Georgia, contributed to this report.